sysfce2/glib2/docs/reference/glib/data-structures.md

 To find the index of an element use [method@GLib.List.position] and [method@GLib.List.index].

 To free the entire list, use [method@GLib.List.free] or [method@GLib.List.free_full].

+## Hash Tables

+A [struct@GLib.HashTable] provides associations between keys and values which is optimized so that given a key, the associated value can be found, inserted or removed in amortized O(1).
+All operations going through each element take O(n) time (list all keys/values, table resize, etc.).

+Note that neither keys nor values are copied when inserted into the `GHashTable`, so they must exist for the lifetime of the `GHashTable`.
+This means that the use of static strings is OK, but temporary strings (i.e. those created in buffers and those returned by GTK widgets) should be copied with [function@GLib.strdup] before being inserted.

+If keys or values are dynamically allocated, you must be careful to ensure that they are freed when they are removed from the `GHashTable`, and also when they are overwritten by new insertions into the `GHashTable`.
+It is also not advisable to mix static strings and dynamically-allocated strings in a [struct@GLib.HashTable], because it then becomes difficult to determine whether the string should be freed.

+To create a `GHashTable`, use [method@GLib.HashTable.new].

+To insert a key and value into a `GHashTable`, use [method@GLib.HashTable.insert].

+To look up a value corresponding to a given key, use [method@GLib.HashTable.lookup] or [method@Glib.HashTable.lookup_extended].

+[method@GLib.HashTable.lookup_extended] can also be used to simply check if a key is present in the hash table.

+To remove a key and value, use [method@GLib.HashTable.remove].

+To call a function for each key and value pair use [method@GLib.HashTable.foreach] or use an iterator to iterate over the key/value pairs in the hash table, see [struct@GLib.HashTableIter].
+The iteration order of a hash table is not defined, and you must not rely on iterating over keys/values in the same order as they were inserted.

+To destroy a `GHashTable` use [method@GLib.HashTable.unref] or [method@GLib.HashTable.destroy].

+A common use-case for hash tables is to store information about a set of keys, without associating any particular value with each key. `GHashTable` optimizes one way of doing so: If you store only key-value pairs where key == value, then `GHashTable` does not allocate memory to store the values, which can be a considerable space saving, if your set is large.
+The functions [method@GLib.HashTable.add] and [method@GLib.HashTable.contains] are designed to be used when using `GHashTable` this way.

+`GHashTable` is not designed to be statically initialised with keys and values known at compile time.
+To build a static hash table, use a tool such as [gperf](https://www.gnu.org/software/gperf/).